Fordenstraz/Corey-Bickford-Capstone/README.md

 -   GET User

-    -   On login: get user data such as name, and calendar ID.
+    -   On login: get user data such as name, and planner ID.

 -   POST NewPlannerEvent